 4X

-Black Americans with PAD have up to 4x higher risk of amputation than white Americans.2
+Black Americans with PAD have an approximately 4x higher risk of amputation than other Americans.1

 25%